Libyan crisis: Political instability and clashes (since 2021)

-In late 2024, early 2025, various media-outlets have reported an flare-up in Violence near Tripoli and elsewhere, leading some to believe that a "Third Civil War" is imminent.
+In late 2024 and early 2025, various media-outlets reported a flare-up in violence near Tripoli and elsewhere, leading some to believe that a "Third Civil War" was imminent.

 On 7 April 2025, the Central Bank of Libya (CBL) has decided to devalue the currency by 13.3% again after 2021, in an attempt to decrease public debt.

 On 17 April 2025, the UN highlighted the lack of political unity in Libya and feared a resumption of hostilities.

 On 12 May 2025, clashes erupted in the capital of Tripoli after Stability Support Apparatus (SSA) commander Abdel Ghani al-Kikli was assassinated.